Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README-Identity_Core.md

         if(result.Succeeded){ //If logIn is Successful do this code --> (result.Succeeded == true)

-         if(!string.IsNullOrEmpty(returnUrl)){  //if returnUrl exist then we return this returnUrl page return LocalRedirect(returnUrl);   //returnUrl <--used to return user to correct page after login }
+         if(!string.IsNullOrEmpty(returnUrl)){  //if returnUrl exist in URL query then we return this returnUrl page return LocalRedirect(returnUrl);   //returnUrl <--used to return user to correct page after login }

-        return RedirectToAction("index", "Home");  //return Home/index View Page }
+        return RedirectToAction("index", "Home");  //return Home/index View Page, if User Loged In but there is no return URL in URL query
+        }